 We will use our various platforms – print and digital articles, webinars and roundtables, for example – to identify and discuss sustainability issues; to callout greenwashing, and to encourage a step-change by creating quantifiable, third party verifiable criteria companies can adhere to, to prove their sustainability credentials; and to effect concrete action, in the form of activism/advocacy.

 Each quarter, pv magazine will shine a spotlight on a pertinent sustainability topic.

 In the fourth quarter, pv magazine’s UP initiative is turning its attention to the topic of PV module recycling.
 With huge projected volumes of waste edging ever nearer, the topic is gathering speed on a global level.
 But how can the tension between economic viability and equipment lifetimes of up to 30 years and beyond be addressed?
 And what is happening in the field of recycling technology?
 Will it ever be possible to extract the most valuable materials from today’s PV modules?

 The next quarterly theme is focusing on circular manufacturing.
 We are investigating if adopting circular approaches can create competitive edges and reap financial and reputational rewards.
 We’ll also look at what is already being done in the solar industry, and examine how such principles could be effectively integrated into business strategies.

 Q2 2020: Green finance

-In Q2 2020, we are turning our attention to the pertinent topic of green finance.
-The goal, among others, is to understand what the term “green finance” means; to understand how one can avoid greenwashing; and to investigate where future investment opportunities lie.
+In Q2 2020, we turned our attention to the pertinent topic of green finance.
+The goal, among others, was to understand what the term “green finance” means; to understand how one can avoid greenwashing; and to investigate where future investment opportunities lie.